-To begin, you will need to initialize the client.
-In order to do this you will need your Application ID and API Key.
+Before you can initialize an index, you need to set up the client.
+You need your application ID and API key to do this.
 You can find both on your Algolia account.

-If you are building a native app on mobile, be sure to not include the search API key directly in the source code.
+If you are building a native app on mobile, don’t include the search API key directly in your source code.
 You should instead consider fetching the key from your servers during the app’s startup.

 1 2 3 4 5 6 7 8 9 10 11 12 // composer autoload require __DIR__ . '/vendor/autoload.php'; // if you are not using composer // require_once 'path/to/algolia/folder/autoload.php'; $client = Algolia\AlgoliaSearch\SearchClient::create( 'YourApplicationID', 'YourAdminAPIKey' ); $index = $client->initIndex('your_index_name');

-If you use this API Client with Google AppEngine, it will use
+If you use this API Client with Google AppEngine, the client uses the

 urlfetch.
-To run unit tests on the AppEngine stub, please define an
+To run unit tests on the AppEngine stub, please define the

 You need to replace